 To publish something meaningful for your customers, you need to know who they are.
 Or in other words, you have to know your buyer personas.
 Going through your contact(s) databases is an excellent place to start, and having a way to update your database through your website, e.g. browsing through account information, can be quite helpful.
-You can then speak with the sales team to gain further knowledge on what leads are they interacting with the most.
+You can then speak with the sales team to gain further knowledge on what leads they are interacting with the most.

 A lot of brands also use interviews as a form of determining their buyer personas, but in practice, people knowingly (or not) tend to not tell the truth during interviews.
 Thus, we recommend social media listening as a smarter way to help you with determining your buyer persona.